Cod Fish Recipes and Greek Fish Recipes

 Cod fish recipes include Greek fish recipes that are simple to make, but bursting with flavor.

 A Greek fish soup recipe is traditionally made with black raisins.

 Did you know that black raisins were actually considered a seasoning in Ancient Greece?

-Before using salted cod in your cod fish recipes, place it in a large bowl in your sink and fill the bowl with cool water (enough to cover the salted cod entirely).
+Place cod in a large bowl in your sink and fill the bowl with cool water (enough to cover the salted cod entirely).

 In about 1 hour, dump the water and refill the bowl with more fresh cool water to cover the fish.

-Be sure to have changed the water at least 4 times in the first 24 hour period.
+Be sure to have changed the water at least 4 times in the 24 hour period.

 Return to Greek Foods